akhimiejr/portfolio/README.md

 ## 💼 Experience

 ### 🏢 Data Analyst
+**Amdari-London, United Kingdom**
+*Jan 2025 - Present*
+• Spearheaded the development of a KPI dashboard using Power BI that enhanced decision making, reducing data reporting turnaround time by 45% and enabling leadership to make faster, more informed business decisions.
+• Conducted sales and customer analytics using Tableau, which led to identifying high value customer segments, increasing conversion rates by 30% through targeted marketing strategies.
+• Automated weekly and monthly reporting workflows using SQL, and Power BI, cutting down manual reporting efforts by 50% and ensuring real-time data accessibility.
+• Led a data quality initiative that cleaned and standardized over 1 million records, improving data accuracy by 95% and enhancing the reliability of business reports.
+• Developed predictive models to analyze customer churn trends, resulting in a 25% reduction in customer attrition by implementing proactive engagement strategies.
+• Partnered with cross-functional teams including marketing and finance teams to translate business needs into data-driven solutions, supporting strategic initiatives with clear, actionable insights.

+### 🏢 Data Analyst
 **National Automotive Design and Development Council**
 *Dec 2020 – Aug 2022*
 - Assisted in reviewing financial records, expense reports, and budgets to ensure compliance with accounting standards and organizational policies.